cheesepuff90/Brain_Initialization/README.md

 # Brain Initialization and Pre-training with CLIP

 This project implements the Brain Initialization (BI) paradigm for training CLIP models on ViT-B/32.
-BI adapts the Perceptual-Initialization (PI) training scaffold to use brain-derived representational structure as the step-0 prior for the vision encoder.
+BI adapts the Perceptual-Initialization (PI) training to use brain-derived representational structure as the step-0 prior for the vision encoder.
 PI is introduced in the paper "Beginning with You: Perceptual-Initialization Improves Vision-Language Representation and Alignment" on ArXiV.

 The core idea is to initialize the vision encoder using triplet-based similarity constraints derived from the Natural Object Dataset (NOD) fMRI representational geometry.
 After this initialization stage, we run standard large-scale self-supervised image–text contrastive pretraining on YFCC15M.
 We compare against a matched baseline trained from random initialization.